The Dis.co team was out in force at this year’s Samsung Developer Conference (SDC 2019) held on October 29 and 30, 2019. The 5,800 attendees traveled

 3. Serverless Systems

-Beyond AI-powered next-generation automation and tech-driven improvements in collaborative methods, the tech industry also saw a groundswell in serverless systems over the past year.
-A natural next step in the long march towards the virtualization of resource-intensive physical processes, the use of serverless technologies has spiked this year.
+Beyond AI-powered next-generation automation and tech-driven improvements in collaborative methods, the tech industry also saw a groundswell in serverless computing over the past year.
+A natural next step in the long march towards the virtualization of resource-intensive physical processes, the use of serverless computing architecture has spiked this year.
 And as enterprises are clamoring for better network solutions, tech innovators are rising to meet their demand.

 Already, organizations are relying on multiple public and private cloud networks to deploy their various applications.
-To keep their networks flexible and dynamic, some companies rely on hybrid cloud servers that combine private and public cloud infrastructures or multicloud architecture that utilizes several public cloud providers to support network operations.
+To keep their networks flexible and dynamic, some companies rely on hybrid cloud servers that combine private and public cloud infrastructures or a multi cloud environment that utilizes several public cloud providers to support network operations.
 Sometimes called Function as a Service (FaaS), any combination of popular platforms like Knative, AWS Lambda, Microsoft Azure Functions, and Google Cloud can be used to move various network applications and services into a serverless system.

 Applications on the cloud benefit from thoughtful security controls and sophisticated sharing capacities offered by serverless system providers.
 They offer the potential to increase productivity and efficiency from the very inception of a project – and from a business perspective they can be highly cost-effective.
 Serverless computing tools support organizations that need scalable cloud-based systems.
 With FaaS providers requiring customers to pay only for the services network they need while they are needed, serverless systems allow businesses to avoid the hassle of investing in their own scalable network infrastructure.